KaikaiZhao/KaikaiZhao.github.io/_posts/2019-07-29-Conjugate-Priors.md

 date: 2019-07-29
 ---

-<p>When I was learning variational inference, conjugacy ever made me confused.
+<p>When I was studying variational inference, conjugacy ever made me confused.
 I spent some time figuring it out and found it is important for us to read some top-conference papers.
 So I would like to write down what I have learned and my thoughts as well.
 I hope it could be helpful for the friends who are struggling with this concept.</p>

 ### Definition